A possessive adjective is a grammatical feature used to indicate a relationship of ownership or possession.

-Possessive is a grammatical feature used to indicate a relationship of ownership or possession.
-Below shows how to use possessive adjectives, possessive pronouns, and possessive apostrophe in American Sign Language (ASL).
+This shows you how to use possessive adjectives, possessive pronouns, and possessive apostrophe in American Sign Language (ASL).

 MY, YOUR, HIS/HER, ITS, OUR

-Unlike possessive pronouns in ASL, the movement for most possessive adjectives is generally once.
+Unlike the possessive pronouns (e.g. mine, yours, hers, theirs, etc.) in ASL, the movement for most possessive adjectives is generally once, whereas the movement is generally twice for the possessive pronouns (mine, yours, etc.)

 This is glossed as child poss mother which is translated into English child's mother or, though not directly translated as, mother of a/the child.